The ultimate guide to becoming superyacht crew

 Written by Luke Wheeler

-The superyacht crew job market is booming, and it’s extremely competitive.
-In this Yachting Pages article, we’re going to cover the essential steps and pieces of information you need to know to give yourself the best possible chance of becoming superyacht crew.
+Here we cover the essential steps and need-to-know information to give yourself the best possible chance of becoming superyacht crew.

 Make sure you can work on a superyacht